Annual SF Adventure

 Safety & Getting Around

 Teams navigate the city on foot or using public transportation.
-Each team is accompanied by two registered adults for safety.
+Each team is accompanied by a registered adult for safety.
 Adults do not assist Scouts with transportation or challenges.

 Challenge Stations